griffinbank/titan/doc/source/index.html.md

 ## Migrations

-Database migrations should be written in pure SQL and stored in individual files in your project's `resources/migrations` directory.
+Database migrations for a Titan application should be written in pure SQL and stored in individual files in your project's `resources/migrations` directory.
 Each migration should have one file for the up migration and a corresponding file for the down migration.

 Up migration files should use the `.up.sql` extension, while down migration files should use `down.sql.` Migration filenames should be unique and ordered -